Mahoskian/Duplicate-Media-Grouper/README.md

 ## Overview

-This tool scans an `input/` directory, computes perceptual hashes for images or video frames, groups similar files by Hamming distance, and moves each group into its own folder under `output/`.

-> **Note:** On each script run, any files previously grouped in `output/` will be moved back into `input/` to prevent accidental data loss and ensure a consistent reprocessing loop.
+- Scans your `input/` folder for images or videos
+- Computes perceptual hashes for each file (or video frame sample)
+- Compares files using Hamming distance
+- Groups similar media into folders in `output/`
+- **Note:** Resets grouped files to `input/` on each run to ensure clean, repeatable processing that avoids any potential loss in data.

+> Whether you're de-duplicating your media dataset or curating by "similiar-style", **MediaHashCluster** helps you organize large volumes of visual media with perceptual intelligence.

 > **OS Compatibility:** This repo is currently configured for Linux.
 It can also run on macOS or Windows, but may require additional setup by the user.